Stop Aquatic Hitchhikers

 The quality of our waters is extremely valuable, both as a natural and economic resource.
-In addition to providing essential aquatic habitat, New Hampshire’s waters annually provide 14.7 million visitor days for boating, fishing and swimming —popular family-oriented recreational activities that generate more than $1 billion to the state’s economy each year.
+In addition to providing essential aquatic habitat, New Hampshire’s waters annually provide 14.7 million visitor days for boating, fishing and swimming — popular family-oriented recreational activities that generate more than $1 billion to the state’s economy each year.
 Your help is needed to protect these resources.
-It’s up to boaters and anglers to keep nuisance species from invading N.H.’s waters!
+It’s up to boaters and anglers to keep nuisance species from invading New Hampshire’s waters!

 New Hampshire’s waters are threatened by several non-native aquatic invasive plants and animals.
 They can easily be transported to new waters by boats, motors, trailers, fishing equipment, live-wells, bait buckets, diving gear and other aquatic recreational equipment.
 Check your boat and equipment and remove any plants or other materials—milfoil and other invasives can easily adhere to propellers and many other catch points.